eridona/DonaLab-Handbook/README.md

  <br/>
 1-on-1 Meetings: I schedule bi-weekly 1-on-1 in-person meetings which each lab member, typically lasting around 1 hour, during core work hours [details below].
 These meetings are designed to support you in successfully implementing your research project.
 I am also available for additional meetings upon request. <br/>
  <br/>
 Yearly Appraisals: I will review your project's long-term progress and provide tailored feedback on your work performance during yearly appraisals.
-This is also an opportunity for you to give me feedback on your experience working in the lab, and under my supervision.
+This is also an opportunity for you to give me feedback on your experience working in the lab, and under my supervision.<br/>
 <a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/03-Meeting-Schedule">Click here for more examples from the community</a><br/>
 </i>
 </details>